The Three Questions: Synopsis

 Many educated men attempted to answer the king's questions, but they all came up with different answers.
-The king decided that he needed to ask a wise hermit in a nearby village.
+The king decided to ask a wise hermit in a nearby village.
 The hermit would only see common folk, however, so the king disguised himself as a peasant and left his guards behind to see the hermit.
 The hermit was digging flower beds when the king arrived.
 The king asked his questions, but the hermit went on digging rather laboriously.
 The king offered to dig for him for a while.
 After digging for some time, the king again asked his questions.
-Before the hermit could answer, a man emerged from the woods.
-He was bleeding from a terrible stomach wound.
+Before the hermit could answer, a man emerged from the woods, bleeding from a terrible stomach wound.
 The king tended to him, and they stayed the night in the hermit's hut.
 By the next day, the wounded man was doing better but was incredulous at the help he had received.
 The man confessed that he knew who the king was and that the king had executed his brother and seized his property.
 He had come to kill the king, but the guards wounded him in the stomach.
 The man pledged allegiance to the king, asked for forgiveness and went on his way.
-The king asked the hermit again for his answers, and the hermit responded that he had just had his questions answered:
+The king asked the hermit again for his answers, and the hermit responded that his questions had already been answered: